ucscGenomeBrowser/kent-core/src/product/README.txt

         * For commercial users: easier click-through licensing compared to a full multi-seat, manual license.
     * Cons:
         * Requires the free VirtualBox software or a commercial Virtualization system.
-        * By default requires opening at least three outgoing ports to UCSC for MySQL, Rsync downloads and BLAT in your firewall.
+        * By default requires opening at least three outgoing ports to UCSC for MariaDB, Rsync downloads and BLAT in your firewall.
 Once all data is downloaded, no open ports are needed.
         * For maximum browsing speed, can require up to 2-6TB to store all genome annotation tracks, like a manual local installation.